Take Two Ounces of Chocolate and Call Me in the Morning

 Fish oil is certainly not the only natural product with significant health benefits.
 Believe it or not, chocolate actually has health benefits as well.
 Wouldn’t it be great if everything that is good for us were as tasty as chocolate?
 Much of the nutrition research on chocolate has focused on the role of a compound called epicatechin, a nutrient that is found in the cocoa plant.
 Levels of epicatechins tend to be much higher in dark chocolate relative to milk chocolate while white chocolate contains very low quantities of epicatechin.
 In 2013, a group of researchers at the University of California, San Diego reported the results of an initial proof-of-concept, human clinical study involving epicatechin .

 In this study, the research group demonstrated that subjects reported improvements in hand grip strength after 7 days of treatment with (-)-epicatechin in addition to an increase in the ratio of two blood plasma proteins, follistatin/myostatin.
-People with an age-related form of muscle loss known as sarcopenia experience reduced handgrip strength which makes it difficult for them to perform daily tasks like opening a jar of pickles.
+People with an age-related muscle loss experience reduced handgrip strength which makes it difficult for them to perform daily tasks like opening a jar of pickles.
 Myostatin is a protein found in the blood that “puts the brakes” on the growth and development of new muscle tissue.
 Why does your body have a protein that “puts the brakes” on muscle growth and development?
 It is believed that myostatin’s role is to keep muscle mass growth and develop in check with bone strength.
 Too much muscle mass would be a terrible thing if your bones could not support it.
 The protein, follistatin is a protein in your body that blocks myostatin and keeps myostatin from doing its job.
 Therefore, by increasing follistatin while lowering myostatin, the epicatechin found in chocolate may help people develop muscle.

-The natural product, Fortetropin® is a fertilized egg yolk-derived product that has been demonstrated to lead to significant gains in muscle mass in a human clinical study.
-Investigators at the University of Tampa found that subjects that consumed Fortetropin® experienced statistically significant gains in muscle mass relative to subjects that received a macronutrient-matched placebo .
+The natural product, Fortetropin® is a fertilized egg yolk-derived product that has been demonstrated to lead to gains in muscle mass in a human clinical study.
+Investigators at the University of Tampa found that resistance trained subjects that consumed Fortetropin® experienced statistically significant gains in muscle mass relative to subjects that received a macronutrient-matched placebo .
 Fortetropin® is a key ingredient in a line of functional food products called Qurr (www.qurr.com).
 If you ever watched the sports drama classic, Rocky you may recall the scene in which boxer, Rocky Balboa (Sylvester Stallone) drinks raw egg yolk to help him build muscle before a big fight.
 Eating raw egg yolk is dangerous due to the risk of harmful microorganisms such as Salmonella and Lysteria.
 Cooking egg yolk reduces the risk of illness by effectively killing the harmful microorganisms but also damages some of the beneficial nutrients in egg yolk.
 By pasteurizing egg yolk using pressures that are even greater than what one would experience standing at the bottom of the deepest trench in the Pacific Ocean, one can retain many of the beneficial properties of egg yolk while effectively pasteurizing it, leaving it safe.
 With advances in food technology along with other areas of science such as proteomics, lipidomics and metabolomics, many products derived from food may one day evolve into the next generation of medicines.